 The potential benefit of the procedure is to improve the condition of the shoulder.
-This benefit may include improvement in function of the shoulder and improvement in pain in the shoulder.
+This benefit may include improvement in function of the shoulder, improvement in pain in the shoulder or a decrease in likelihood that the shoulder may dislocate (slip out of socket).
 As with any surgical procedure, there is no guarantee of success.
 In rare cases, the shoulder may be made worse following the procedure.
 The surgeon can provide specific information regarding the expected results following the specific procedure.